yamilyn/SEI-Space-Invaders/README.md

 ## Development
 ### Day 1
 **Planning:** Firstly, I outlined the basic functions and features for the game according to the user stories, this included.
-According to the wireframes presented, this features included: a start button that has later been changed, instructions for the player, a score board to show the points and level.
+According to the wireframes presented, these features included: a start button that has later been changed, instructions for the player, a scoreboard to show the points and level.
 The type of game is 2D.

 #### 1. The play area: